saverymax/EZ-BART/README.md

 If you have a environment suitable for mixed precision training, include the ```--fp16``` option as well.

 Once your model is trained, you can use it for inference as described in the first section.
 Just make sure to specify the path to your new weights and config.

+### Datasets
+The datasets included in this repository are described below.
+They can be used to train medical summarization systems.
+1. BioASQ
+    The BioASQ challenge dataset, consisting of technical biomedical questions, scientific abstracts, and snippets extracted from the abstracts which provide information relevant to answering the question.
+2. MedInfo
+    The data used for the MedInfo challenge, which consists on consumer health questions about drugs and medications.
+The dataset includes these questions, passages containing information relevant to the questions, and a shorter question-driven summary of the information in the passage.
+3. Cochrane Clinical Answers
+    The Cochrane clinical answer dataset contains clinical questions, review articles with information relevant to the question, and answers to the question using the information in the reviews.
+This data was written by the Cochrane review group, can be used for summarization.
+4. MEDIQA-AnS
+    The MEDIQA-AnS dataset consists of consumer health questions about medical information, passages containing information relevant to the question, and summaries of those passages.
+The collection available at https://osf.io/fyg46/ can be used for a variety of tasks; the data we have provided here can be used for training an abstractive or extractive model (correspoinding to the file names mediqa_abs or mediqa_ext).
+For these respective datasets, one contains manually generated extractive summaries, the other contains manually generated abstractive summaries.

 ## FAQ
 1. When is my model done training?